 On our recent trip to Japan, Mark and I booked an entire week in Tokyo.
 We were a little worried that it might be a bit too long in one place (it wasn’t, luckily!).
 So to break up the time, I booked a Japanese cooking class for us.

 When I did an Internet search, I was amazed at how many Japanese cooking classes there were to choose from.
 You could even take a course on the amazing art of wagashi, or Japanese confections.
+(I admit to having a particular weakness for mochi.)
 But we wanted to start with a few dishes that we would be more likely to make casually, either for ourselves or for guests.

 I ended up selecting a cooking school called Buddha Bellies.
-I chose them for several reasons:
+I chose their course for several reasons:

 - Prices are fair: 5500 yen to 9000 yen, with most courses costing 7500 yen (approximately $75 Canadian per person)

 - Courses last a couple of hours, so it doesn’t take up your entire day

 - The course options are varied: you can choose from wagashi, sushi, bento boxes, or washoku, a meal consisting of 4 dishes, which is the course we chose

 - The meal comes with your choice of drink, including sake, beer, or tea

 - Class sizes are small – 6-8 students maximum